 Tax legislation is subject to varying interpretations, and changes, which can occur frequently in Bulgaria.
 Management's interpretation of such legislation as applied to the transactions and activity of the Group may be challenged by the relevant authorities.
 The tax authorities may be taking a more assertive and sophisticated approach in their interpretation of the legislation and tax examinations.
 Combined with a possible increase in tax collection efforts to respond to budget pressures, the above may lead to an increase in the level and frequency of scrutiny by the tax authorities.
 It is possible that transactions and activities that have not been challenged in the past may be challenged.
 As a result, significant additional taxes, penalties and interest may be assessed.
 The taxation system in Georgia is relatively new and is characterised by frequent changes in legislation, official pronouncements and court decisions, which are often unclear, contradictory and subject to varying interpretation by different tax authorities.
 Taxes are subject to review and investigation by a few government bodies, which have the authority to impose severe fines, penalties and interest charges.
 Management believes that it has implemented internal controls to follow transfer pricing rules and principles ("TP legislation").
 Given that the practice of implementation of the Georgian transfer pricing rules has not yet developed, the impact of any challenge of the Group's transfer prices cannot be reliably estimated; however, it may be significant to the financial conditions and/or the overall operations of the Group.
 These circumstances may create tax risks in Georgia that are substantially more significant than in many other countries.
 Management believes that it has provided adequately for tax liabilities based on its interpretations of applicable Georgian tax legislation, official pronouncements and court decisions.
 However, the interpretations of the relevant authorities could differ and the effect on this financial information, if the authorities were successful in enforcing their own interpretations, could be significant to the Group.
 In Turkish direct taxation system, rights, burdens, ways of implementing mandates and carrying out duties along with principals of accrual are regulated by the Tax Procedure (TP) Law.
 This Law comprises procedural and formal provisions of all tax laws.
 Taxes, duties and charges, and the ones that belong to provincial private administrations and municipalities are within the scope of the Law.
-A corporate is a subject of income tax on its income and earnings.
+A corporate is a DK Holding Investments, s.r.o.

+Notes to Consolidated Financial Statements For the year ended 31 December 2022 subject of income tax on its income and earnings.
 The rules concerning the taxation of corporations are contained in the Corporate Income Tax (CIT) based on the CIT Law introduced in 2006.
 The corporate tax is levied on the income and earnings derived by corporations and corporate bodies.
 In other words, the CIT Law sets provisions and rules applicable to the income resulted from the activities of corporations and corporate bodies.

-Management of the Group has no information for any circumstances which may lead to tax payables in excess of tax liabilities recognized.
+The management of the Group has no information for any circumstances which may lead to tax payables in excess of tax liabilities recognized.